- Manuscripts should be typed on A4 size papers marked in 21 x 29,7 cm area.

 - Introduction:It should contain a clear statement of the aim and novelty of the study.

-- Materials and methods: It should be described in sufficient detail to allow other works to dublicate the study.
+- Material and Method: It should be described in sufficient detail to allow other works to dublicate the study.
 If animals are used, authors must indicate that approvals of the relevant regulatory authorities or local ethical commitees were obtained and that appropriate regulatory or local ethical commitee approvals were obtained and that informed consent was documented.

-- Results and Discussion: The results must be clearly and concisely described with the help of appropriate illustrative material.
+- Result and Discussion: The results must be clearly and concisely described with the help of appropriate illustrative material.
 The discussion should deal with the interpretation of the results.

-- Acknowledgements: If necessary, this section should be given at the end of the text, before references.
+- Acknowledgement: If necessary, this section should be given at the end of the text, before references.

 - References:The style of references is that of the American Psychological Association (APA).
 They should be numbered with Arabic numerals consecutevily in the order in which they first appear in the paper, for example: [1, 2,…].
 Cited publications should be listed in numerical order at the end of the paper.
 If there is more than one author, all the names of the authors should be written.
 Examples are given below;